Instagram ad targeting is the key to achieving success with your campaigns.

 - People recently in this location – Tracked by mobile device usage in the geographic area you intend to target.

-- People travelling to this location – Users who had this geographic area as a recent location that’s at least 100 miles away from their home location.
+- People traveling to this location – Users who had this geographic area as a recent location that’s at least 100 miles away from their home location.

 You can also define the age, gender, and location of your Instagram Saved audiences.